-We have made, and may in the future make, acquisitions of, or significant investments in, businesses with complementary products, services and/or technologies such as our acquisition of Kita, which was completed on January 4, 2017.
+As part of our business strategy, we regularly evaluate investments in, or acquisitions of, complementary businesses, joint ventures, services and technologies, and we expect that periodically we will continue to make such investments and acquisitions in the future, such as our acquisition of Kita, which was completed on January 4, 2017.
 Acquisitions and investments involve numerous risks, including, but not limited to:

-- difficulties and increased costs in connection with integration of the personnel, operations, technologies and products of acquired businesses; - increasing the scope, geographic diversity and complexity of our business; - diversion of management's attention from other operational matters; - the potential loss of key employees or customers of Cohu or acquired businesses; - lack of synergy, or the inability to realize expected synergies, resulting from the acquisition; - failure to commercialize purchased technology; and - the impairment of acquired intangible assets and goodwill that could result in significant charges to operating results in future periods.
+- difficulties and increased costs in connection with integration of the personnel, operations, technologies and products of acquired businesses; - increasing the scope, geographic diversity and complexity of our business; - the cost and risk of having to potentially develop new and unfamiliar sales channels for acquired businesses; - diversion of management's attention from other operational matters: - the potential loss of key employees, customers or suppliers of Cohu or acquired businesses; - lack of synergy, or the inability to realize expected synergies, resulting from the acquisition; - potential unknown liabilities associated with the acquired businesses; - failure to commercialize purchased technology; - the impairment of acquired intangible assets and goodwill that could result in significant charges to operating results in future periods; and - challenges caused by distance, language and cultural differences

-We may be required to finance future acquisitions and investments through a combination of borrowings, proceeds from equity or debt offerings and the use of cash, cash equivalents and short-term investments.
+We may decide to finance future acquisitions and investments through a combination of borrowings, proceeds from equity or debt offerings and the use of cash, cash equivalents and short-term investments.
+If we finance acquisitions by issuing convertible debt or equity securities, our existing stockholders may be diluted which could affect the market price of our stock.

 Mergers, acquisitions and investments are inherently risky and the inability to effectively manage these risks could materially and adversely affect our business, financial condition and results of operations.
-At December 31, 2016, we had goodwill and net purchased intangible assets balances of \$58.8 million and \$17.8 million, respectively.
-These amounts exclude the impact of our acquisition of Kita, which was completed subsequent to our fiscal year end.
-We expect our goodwill and purchased intangible asset balances will increase as a result of this transaction.
+At December 30, 2017, we had goodwill and net purchased intangible assets balances of \$65.6 million and \$16.7 million, respectively.